Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 This is validation that is run in the browser, before data is sent to server for saving.
 This makes it possible to give quick feedback to the user during the process of filling out the form.

 Client-side validation is based on the data model of the form, and uses this to determine what is valid input in a field.
 Specifically, the JSON schema version of the data model is used for validation.
 This is automatically generated when uploading an XSD.
 It is possible to make changes in the JSON schema file directly to adapt the validation when needed.

-**Note that if you make changes in the JSON schema manually, and then update the XSD and reupload it, a new JSON schema will also be generated and all manual adaptations will have to be remade.
+**Note that if you make changes in the JSON schema manually, and then update the XSD and re-upload it, a new JSON schema will also be generated and all manual adaptations will have to be remade.
 It is therefore recommended to make changes in the XSD and/or the data modeling tool for these changes to be reflected in the JSON schema.**

 An example of how a field can be defined in the JSON schema data model is: